phenotero/phenotero.github.io/aboutme.md

 We have uploaded the current manuscript to _bioRxiv_.
 Please [check it out at https://doi.org/10.1101/324053](https://doi.org/10.1101/324053).

+# Related projects

+If you have a professional informatics infrastructure, you might consider using [PhenoTips](https://phenotips.org/).
+For analysing you text retrospectively, you might want to have a look at the [NCBO annotator](https://bioportal.bioontology.org/annotator).
+(Note that for the latter your text is sent through the internet)

 # Feedback

 Contact us at [sebastian.koehler@charite.de](mailto:sebastian.koehler@charite.de).